Birger Eriksen

-Birger Kristian Eriksen (17 November 1875 – 16 July 1958) was a Norwegian officer (with the rank of Oberst) who was instrumental in stopping the first wave of Gruppe 5 of the German invasion force outside Oslo.
+Birger Kristian Eriksen (17 November 1875 – 16 July 1958) was a Norwegian military officer (with the rank of Oberst) who was instrumental in stopping the first wave of Gruppe 5 of the German invasion force outside Oslo.
 Eriksen was the commander of Oscarsborg Fortress when Nazi Germany attacked Norway in the early hours of 9 April 1940.
 He gained lasting recognition for ordering the fortress under his command to open fire on the vanguard forces of Operation Weserübung, sinking the 16,000-ton heavy cruiser Blücher.

 Early and personal life

-Born on 17 November 1875 to merchant and ship captain Caspar Edvard Eriksen and his wife Jensine Petrine Arentzen in Flakstad in present-day Moskenes in Lofoten, Birger Eriksen left home early, at age 12, to go to Kristiania (as Oslo was known as at the time) to study.
+Born on 17 November 1875 to merchant and ship captain Caspar Edvard Eriksen and his wife Jensine Petrine Arentzen in Flakstad Municipality in the area that is now Moskenes Municipality in Lofoten, Birger Eriksen left home early, at age 12, to go to Kristiania (as Oslo was known as at the time) to study.
 Nonetheless, he would return home to Moskenes every summer to visit his mother until she died in 1936, having been a widow for fifty years.

-On 21 November 1903 in Vang, Eriksen married Christiane Sæhlie (born 1874 in Vang).
+On 21 November 1903 in Vang Municipality, Eriksen married Christiane Sæhlie (born 1874 in Vang).
 The married couple had one son and two daughters by 1930.

 Military career

-After Eriksen graduated from high school in 1893, he attended a technical college in Charlottenburg in Berlin, Germany for three months before returning home.
+After Eriksen graduated from high school in 1893, he attended the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), Germany for three months before returning home.
 In 1896 he started his military career by graduating from the Norwegian Military Academy.
 By 1901 he had reached the rank of Kaptein (Captain) in the Norwegian coastal artillery, and by 1915 the rank of Major.
 In 1915, Eriksen was also made commander of Agdenes Fortress off Trondheim.

 In 1931 he reached the rank of Oberst (Colonel) and two years later he obtained the position of commander of Oscarsborg Fortress, a position he would hold until that fateful morning of the Battle of Drøbak Sound on 9 April 1940.

 By the time of the battle, Eriksen was six months from retirement.

-Before his Oscarsborg command Eriksen had commanded the fortresses of Tønsberg, Agdenes and Bergen.
+Before his Oscarsborg command Eriksen had commanded the fortresses of Tønsberg, Agdenes, and Bergen.

 Eriksen was present when Oscarsborg Fortress was returned to the Norwegian military on 12 May 1945, more than five years after it had been surrendered to the Germans, following the battle.
 Eriksen delivered a speech about the Flag of Norway as the symbol of the fatherland, as the flag that had flown over the fortress until April 1940 was again raised over Oscarsborg.